how we do + what we value

 Here’s a rundown of our regular routine, during an “average”, somewhat traditional ceremony:

-Sara crouches at the front, snapping back and forth between the people walking down the aisle and the groom.
-Mat is at the back, prepping to stealthily get shots of the bride from the back coming down the aisle and the ever-important groom’s face shot (though as I said, I’m at the front snapping back and forth for a closer view of what I always hope are tears in the groom’s eyes).
+Sara at the front, snapping back and forth between the people walking down the aisle and the groom.
+Mat is at the back, prepping to get shots of the bride from the back coming down the aisle and the ever-important groom’s face shot (though as I said, I’m at the front snapping back and forth for a closer view of what I always hope are tears in the groom’s eyes).

 Bringin’ it home